elunna/nerfhack-changelog/README.md

 ### MONK
 * Monks can start with the spell of sleep (in addition to confuse monster, light, and protection).
 * Monks start with a potion of reflection.
+* Monks gain acid resistance at level 19 (from dNetHack).
 * Dramatically increased the monk's body armor penalty (Evil)
 * Give explicit feedback for monks and cartomancers wearing/removing body armor
 * Stop giving "You feel guilty message" eventually after breaking vegetarian conduct enough times (xnh)